-Department of Medical Microbiology and Immunology 141 Medical Sciences Building University of Alberta Edmonton, Alberta T6G 2H7 http://www.ualberta.ca/~mmi/ E-mail: mmi.mail@ualberta.ca
+Department of Medical Microbiology and Immunology

+1-41 Medical Sciences Building

+University of Alberta

+Edmonton, Alberta

+T6G 2H7

+www.ualberta.ca/~mmi/

 The Department of Medical Microbiology and Immunology offers programs leading to the degrees of Master of Science and Doctor of Philosophy.
 Students may specialize in the following areas: bacteriology, immunology, mycology, parasitology, virology, macromolecular crystallography, or clinical microbiology.
 Both programs require coursework, completion of a research project, and preparation of a thesis.